Tour of the Operator UI #

 The run-history table.
 One row per run with filters above:

-date range, product, station, outcome.
+date range, part, station, outcome.
 Click any row to drill into

 the detail view at /results/<run_id> (overview card, step tree,